ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Conclusion

-Our survey did not detect any signatures of exoplanet auroral emissions, or stellar radio flares.
-Our 3$\sigma$ sensitivity for targeted systems ranged from 0.98--2.1 mJy, resulting in $\nu~L_{\nu}$ upper limits of 5.0$\times$10$^{23}$ ergs s$^{-1}$ to 1.5$\times$10$^{25}$ ergs s$^{-1}$.
-These luminosity detection thresholds correspond to modest ECM flares, such as those that appear on the M3.5 AD Leo, and powerful gyrosynchrotron flares, such as from the K4+K7.5 BY Dra AB system.
-It has been hypothesized that extremely luminous optical superflares from FGK stars might be caused by star-planet interactions, which have luminosities $L\sim$5$\times$10$^{31}$ ergs s$^{-1}$.
-Although our survey was sensitive to radio emissions of equal energy output to these optical superflares, it is unclear whether the \emph{radio} counterparts to such flares would be detectable with current instrumentation.
+Our survey did not detect stellar radio flares induced by magnetic star-planet interactions.
+The 3$\sigma$ sensitivity for targeted systems ranged from 0.98 to 2.1 mJy, resulting in detection limits of $\nu~L_{\nu}=5.1\times$10$^{23}$ erg s$^{-1}$ to 1.4$\times$10$^{25}$ erg s$^{-1}$.
+These luminosity detection thresholds correspond to modest ECM flares, such as those that appear on the M3.5 AD Leo, and powerful gyrosynchrotron flares, such as from the young active star $\epsilon$ Eri.
+It has been hypothesized that extremely luminous optical superflares from FGK stars might be caused by star-planet interactions, which have luminosities $L\sim$5$\times$10$^{31}$ erg s$^{-1}$.
+Although our survey was sensitive to radio emissions of energy output equal to these optical superflares, it is unclear whether the \emph{radio} counterparts to such flares would be detectable with current instrumentation.
+Incidentally, these luminosity detection thresholds also constrain the high-frequency magnetospheric (auroral) emissions that may come from the exoplanets themselves.

-Several of the targeted systems we surveyed are now known to host low-mass star or brown dwarf companions.
-These systems include HD 114762 Ab ($\sim$M5), HD 106252b ($\sim$T9), and HD 38529c ($\sim$Y0).
-Similar objects are known to be powerful radio emitters, especially in the $\sim$5 GHz frequency window, yet no emissions were detected.
-In each of these cases, the object was likely observed for a significant fraction of its rotation period, suggesting that they are either magnetically inactive, or sporadic radio emitters, as is not uncommon among UCDs (spectral types $\geq$M7).

-Based on empirically-derived radiometric Bode's laws, several of our targets were thought to be especially promising for the generation of high-frequency radio emissions, including HD 38529c, HD 106252b, 70 Vir b, 55 Cnc d, HD 178911 Bb, HD 10697b, and HD 50554b.
-However, no signs of auroral radio emissions were detected.
-Several of our targets, including HD 46375, 70 Vir, 51 Peg, HD 209458 and HD 189733 have previously been investigated for signs of chromospheric activity enhancement that may be due to star-planet interactions.
-In many of these cases, subsequent work demonstrated that they do not seem to exhibit increased magnetic activity phased with the orbital or beat periods of their hot Jupiter companions.
-Similarly, our search for enhanced coronal activity did not reveal any promising signs of activity.
+Several targets, including HD 46375, 55 Cnc, 51 Peg, HD 209458, and HD 189733, have previously been investigated for signs of chromospheric and photospheric activity enhancement due to potential tidal or magnetic star-planet interactions.
+Yet in each case, subsequent work challenged the initial putative discoveries of increased magnetic activity phased with the orbital or beat periods of their hot Jupiter companions.
+Similarly, our search for enhanced coronal activity did not detect signs of magnetic star-planet interactions.
+The inability to detect intrinsic stellar flaring, much less enhanced coronal activity from star-planet interactions at radio wavelengths, indicates that future efforts will require an $\sim$10$^{1}$--10$^{2}$ increase in sensitivity.